Cameron has worked in Internet Marketing, handling SEO, social media marketing, technical writing, and more. He's also a martial arts lover.

 - Why would you make a good employee?

-- Tell me about a time where somebody was dishonest at your previous place of employment and how it affected you.
+- Tell me about a time when somebody was dishonest at your previous place of employment and how it affected you.

-- Tell me about a time where you came into work one day and new process had been implemented since you were gone.
+- Tell me about a time when you came into work one day, and a new process had been implemented since you were gone.

 - Tell me about a time you had a disagreement with a fellow co-worker or manager.